Keyboard shortcuts

 • completion — Generate shell completion scripts

-• validate — Validate prompt files and workflows for syntax and best practices
+• validate — Validate skills and workflows for syntax and best practices

 • model — Manage and interact with models